lorenzomad/AI_dreamvision/README.md

 Continuous testing and automated building of the apk file with buildozer for kivy [![Build](https://github.com/lorenzomad/AI_dreamvision/actions/workflows/main.yml/badge.svg)](https://github.com/lorenzomad/AI_dreamvision/actions/workflows/main.yml)

+The binaries of the apk file are added to the data branch

 # Debug functions
     adb logcat *:S python:D